patrick-llgc/pisguru/README.md

 	- Are "smaller" than the structuring element, and
 	- are darker than their surroundings.
 - In other words, top hat returns features that **would be eroded**; black hat returns features that **would be dilated**.

+### Blurring and Smoothing
+- Median filter is nonlinear and best at removing "salt and pepper" noise, and creates "artistic" feeling as the image would appear blocky.
+Median filter will remove substantially more noise.
+Gaussian blur appears more natural.
+- Bilateral filtering considers both the coordinate space and the color space (domain and range filtering, ergo **bi**lateral).
+Only if the neighboring pixel's value is close enough will it be contributing to the blurring of the pixel of interest.
+This will selectively blur the image and will not blur the edges.
+Large filters (d > 5) are very slow, so it is recommended to use d=5 for real-time applications, and perhaps d=9 for offline applications that need heavy noise filtering. (perhaps meitu used it for remove wrinkles!)
+- In both Gaussian blur and bilateral filtering, there are two parameters, d and sigmaSpace that controls behavior in the coordinate space.
+It is the best practice to specify both. d is the finite (truncated) support of an infinite Gaussian surface with sigmaSpace.